mschreie/hpe_oneview_ansible_workshop/exercises/vmware_install.md

 * project

+# Available playbooks
-# We prepared following playbooks which need to be integrated into Ansible Tower:
+You find follwoing playbooks which need to be integrated into Ansible Tower:
 * vmware_iso_prep.yml
   This playbook takes the original ISO image unpacks it, creates a additional, tailored kickstart file, assures that this kickstart file is used by adding certain bootparameters to boot.cfg and repacks all this into a new iso-file which get's placed into the webserver directory.